Florida Wildflower Identification - Field Guide

 Four Petal St. John’s-Wort – Hypericum tetrapetalum has four, squared petals and yellow stamen blooming in summer

-Pencilflower – Stylosanthes biflora is a small, orange Florida wildflower, low to the ground and pea shaped
+Pencilflower, Stylosanthes biflora, is a small, orange Florida wildflower, low to the ground and pea shaped

-Hairypod Cowpea – Vigna luteola has three yellow petals, or pea-shaped, and a long spindly stem a couple of feet tall
+Florida Alicia, Chapmmania floridana, has three yellow petals, or pea-shaped, and a long spindly stem a couple of feet tall

 St Andrews Cross – Hypericum hypericoides small shrub with four, yellow petals in shape of a cross or an X